Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 So one of the things that I've noticed

-working both with you and with Steve
+working both with you on with Steve

 is that you read businesses differently.